jingyu-xiang/blog/README.md

 ## Tech highlights:

-1. used ThreadLocal instances to thread-safely persist user information in controller methods' execution scope, instead of re-retrieving it from redis every time.
+1. Used ThreadLocal instances to thread-safely persist user information in controller methods' execution scope, instead of re-retrieving it from redis every time.
 Also, it is removed from thread local after controllers finish execution:
-    * each thread has a ThreadLocalMap, with keys to be week referenced ThreadLocal instances, values to be strong referenced copies of thread variables
+    * Each thread has a ThreadLocalMap, with keys to be week referenced ThreadLocal instances, values to be strong referenced copies of thread variables